gabriel-pinheiro/elba-balancer/README.md

   none_healthy_is_all_healthy = false

   [service.retry]
+  # Attempts limit, defaults to the amount of targets times two.
+First attempt is also
+  # counted, a limit of 6 means the first attempt and five retries.
-  limit    = 6   # Retry amount limit, defaults to the amount of targets times two delay    = 100 # Millis to wait between retries, default: 100
+  limit    = 6
+  delay    = 100 # Millis to wait between retries, default: 100
   # Millis to wait before retrying in a target that previously failed for
   # a request, default: 3000